Comprehensive, Personalized Care for Congestive Heart Failure

 Our heart failure researchers study emerging cardiac technologies and medications with a goal of adopting promising new treatments, including medications to reduce heart failure after heart attack and remote heart monitors that help identify heart failure symptoms.

-Vassar Brothers Medical Center was recognized by U.S. News & World Report (2018-2019) as one of the nation’s highest performing hospitals for aortic valve surgery, heart failure and heart bypass.
+Vassar Brothers Medical Center is recognized by U.S. News & World Report (2018-2019) as one of the nation’s highest performing hospitals for aortic valve surgery, heart failure and heart bypass.

 Symptoms of Heart Failure

 If you are experiencing one or more of these symptoms, contact your healthcare provider.
 In an emergency, always dial 911.
 If you are at risk for heart failure as a result of coronary artery disease, high blood pressure, diabetes or obesity, it’s important to see a Heart Center cardiologist for diagnosis and treatment.
 Common symptoms of heart failure include: